 Is it hard to get a loan for rent payments?

-It can be hard to get a loan if you have no credit history or a low income.
-A lender will analyze your credit score, history, and income to determine what amount you can afford to borrow and on what terms.
+It can be hard to get a loan if you have poor or thin credit or a low income.
+A lender will analyze your credit score, credit history, and income to determine what amount you can afford to borrow and on what terms.

 What type of loan is good for rent payments?

-Personal loans are a very flexible means to pay for a number of things, including rent.
-Payday loans or cash advance loans are very expensive ways to make rent payments, and generally should be avoided.
+Personal loans are a flexible means to pay for a number of things, including rent.
+Payday loans and credit card cash advances are high-cost ways to make rent payments, and generally should be avoided.

 Photo credit: iStock/nortonrsx